MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.

 sha256_password as the default

-different plugin, you must specify that plugin using an
+account creation, you must specify that plugin explicitly.
+For

 example, to use the